Tundra Space

 Breathing Exercise

-The breathing exercise program will consist of techniques focusing on diaphragmatic breathing and respiratory control.
-This intervention aims to improve breathing patterns, enhance respiratory efficiency, and reduce accessory muscle overactivity.
-Exercises will be performed under supervision, consisting of three sessions per week for eight weeks.
+The breathing exercise program will consist of techniques focusing on diaphragmatic breathing and breath control.
+This intervention aims to improve breathing patterns, increase respiratory efficiency, and reduce overactivity of accessory muscles.
+The exercises will be performed under supervision, three sessions per week for twelve weeks.

 OTHER